Which is Bigger Disneyland or Disney World?

 A common question we always get is which is a bigger park, Disneyland or Disney World?
-And what're the differences between the two parks.

 - Which Park is Bigger?